Orissa (film)

 Orissa is a 2013 Indian Malayalam-language romance film directed by M. Padmakumar.
 The film stars Unni Mukundan and Sanika Nambiar as the leads, with Kaniha and Tanusree Ghosh in supporting roles.
-Produced under the banner of Heera Films, Orissa is the story of a girl called Suneyi — played by Sanika Nambiar — her trials and tribulations.
-The film released on 17 May 2013.
+Produced under the banner of Heera Films, Orissa is the story of an Odia girl called Suneyi — played by Sanika Nambiar — her trials and tribulations.
+The film released on 17 May 2013..
+Additionally, the film received the Kerala State Film Award for Best Choreography, recognizing the work of choreographer Kumar Shanthi.

 Plot

-The film was based on a Malayali constable Christhudas loving an Odia girl Suneyi.
+The film was based on a Malayali constable Christudas loving an Odia girl Suneyi.

 Soundtrack

 The soundtrack of this film was composed by Ratheesh Vegha.
 The music is owned by Manorama Music.